WordPress vs Wix – Which is the Best Website Builder in 2022

 As WordPress is open-source software, they do not have a dedicated team.
 Instead, you will find millions of posts on the community forums.
 It is well known that WordPress has a large active user base.
 This means that you can get help from skilled developers and you can easily find solutions to common problems.
 However, for a personalized experience, the Wix support team will always be at your disposal.
 So Wix beats WordPress in terms of customer support.

 Both WordPress and Wix are the best website builders, and they both score equal.
-So either you should choose WordPress or Wix completely depends on your needs.
+So either you should choose WordPress or Wix completely depending on your needs.
 For example, if you are an inexperienced user, Wix is an obvious choice.
 But if you are more demanding on exactly what you need, a flexible WordPress might be the way to go.
 So that is all for our comparison of WordPress vs Wix.
 Which of the two website builders have you found to be more efficient, please let us know in the comments section below.